Kourtney Kardashian Looks Unrecognizable In Baggy Sweats With New Blond Hair

 “F*ck you are beautiful,” one fan wrote.

-“They say God is a woman, right?” saw one user quote Ariana Grande.
+“They say God is a woman, right?” one user said, referencing Ariana Grande’s hit song.

 Kourtney’s look will likely have her fans talking for a while.
 Well, unless, of course, she decides to switch back in the near future.
-Fans wishing to see more of Kourtney should follow her Instagram.